heodawoon/Social-Factors-and-Distinct-Network-Associations-in-Fluid-Intelligence/README.md

 # Disclaimer

-This repository is provided to support reproducibility of the analyses reported in the associated research paper.
+This repository is provided to support the reproducibility of the analyses reported in the associated research paper.
 The code is intended for academic and research purposes.